akostrik/CPP_module_42/README.md

 1) interpret its content as a floating-point number
 2) returns the value as a float

-### uintptr_t data type
-* an unsigned integer type: any valid pointer to void can be converted to this type, then converted back to pointer to void, the result will compare equal to the original pointer
-* an optional type since C99 (?)
-* might be the same size as a void*, it might be larger, it could be smaller: for example on some hypothetical platform where void* is 32 bits, but only 24 bits of virtual address space are used, you could have a 24-bit uintptr_t

 ### Static Cast
 * a compile-time cast
 ```